svaarala/duktape/doc/function-objects.rst

 Duktape/C functions
 ===================

-Duktape/C functions are also represented by an Ecmascript Function object.
+Duktape/C functions are also represented by an ECMAScript Function object.
 The properties of such functions are extremely minimal; for instance, they are missing the ``length`` property.
 This is done to keep the object size as small as possible.
 This means, however, that the Function objects are